 I knew that Michaels’ fabric selection was limited, but I was able to find 4 small squares of different green fabric designs.
 The problem is they didn’t have any fabric pieces large enough for the base of the mermaid skirt.
 I continued walking through the store and eventually came across the t-shirt section.
 Lightbulb!

 What an inexpensive way to get a large piece of fabric!
-As I looked at the t-shirt more the vision just came to me—I turned it up side down and I now had a floor length skirt with a hemmed waist…essentially.
+As I continued to look at the t-shirt, the vision just came to me—I realized that I essentially had a floor length skirt with a hemmed waist.
 I grabbed a light green small adult t-shirt and continued on.
 I found a piece of glittery pink felt that I thought would work perfectly for the seashell top.
 With my coupon (Michaels ALWAYS has coupons), my purchase total for everything was just under $10!